 Be careful not to eat such foods especially soon before going to sleep.

-They may cause heartburn, indigestion, and keep you restless, and that can trigger anxiety.
+They may cause heartburn, and indigestion, and keep you restless, and that can trigger anxiety.

 Some heat burn is soo bad that it feels like a heart attack, and since the heart attack can also feel like heartburn this is a worrisome situation.

 You may have to go to the ER, but of course, I always say you should have symptoms like those checked by a doctor right away.
 It can be a disaster to miss a cardiac event.

 Don’t eat large meals before bed either.